sethuli20241379-maker/Smart-Campus-API/README.md

 #### _Answer:_
 The Sub-Resource Locator pattern is a design approach in JAX-RS where a parent resource delegates the handling of nested paths to a separate resource class.
 A method returns another resource instance responsible for handling further request processing, instead of defining all endpoints in a single class.

+The benefits of this approach include:
+Promotes separation of concerns:
+Each resource class is responsible for a specific part of the API.
+This keeps each class focused, making the code easier to understand and maintain.